SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 the question that agent asked (see "`there you see` message" and "`bump` message").

-There are 8 types of messages:
+There are 9 types of messages:

 * `move`
 * `turn`
 * `change size`
 * `change color`
 * `what is there?`
+* `parameter report`
 * `acknowledge`
 * `bump`
 * `there you see`

-Out of those, only first 5 can be sent by agent, and the last three can be sent only by the simulator.
+Out of those, only first 6 can be sent by agent, and the last three can be sent only by the simulator.

 Following are formal specification of how does header and each message